Socialism Defined for Millennials

 What Is Socialism?

-Socialism is an economic and political philosophy proposed by Karl Marx.
+Socialism is a variation of Communism, an economic and political philosophy proposed by Karl Marx.
 The main idea is "From each according to his ability, to each according to his needs."
 Think about that, it is profound.
 It sounds so great doesn't it?
 However, the problem is, it doesn't work!
 It has been tried for the last 100 years in various form and they have all failed miserably.

 Why It Failed?

 It failed because it is contrary to human nature.
 Man does not have the natural instinct to live in communal society.
 It failed in Plymouth when the first Pilgrims came to America.
 It failed in the former Soviet Union.
 It failed in East Germany and Venezuela and Cuba.
 It is failing in Greece.
 It failed in the communes of our own country back in the 1960s.

 As Margaret Thatcher said famously, "the problem with socialism is sooner or later you run out of other people's money."